 Telling a pupil to 'stop' can be effective in some situations.
 It is most likely to work if the pupil is usually compliant, the behaviour has just started and if the pupil understands the level of language used.
 It is not usually appropriate for severely challenging behaviour.
-It is best done in a calm, firm voice.
+It is best done in a calm, firm voice, a change of tone to the persons usual tone of voice, but it is NOT raising the voice or shouting at an individual.
 If the instruction needs to be constantly repeated another strategy is required.